-Kasowitz’s Real Estate Transactions Practice Group advises clients in a full array of complex issues relating to office, residential, lodging, gaming, shopping center and mixed-use projects throughout the United States.
+Kasowitz’s Real Estate Transactions group advises clients in a full array of complex issues relating to office, residential, lodging, gaming, shopping center and mixed-use projects throughout the United States.
 We represent clients in acquisitions and dispositions of single properties and property portfolios; acquisitions and participations of mortgage and mezzanine debt; workouts and restructurings; financings of real estate properties and projects; office and retail leasing; and joint venture development.

 Development and Joint Ventures

 One of the first development projects (including a Wegmans Food Market) at the Brooklyn Navy Yard.
 Kasowitz also represented Brooklyn Urban Retail Partners in the closing of a $233 million construction loan involving the construction of the Wegmans project.

 Acquisition, joint venturing, financing and development of a mixed-use project on West 57th Street in Manhattan known as the Steinway Site.

 Negotiation and preparation of GreenOak's joint venture with East End Capital involving the purchase of an iconic Miami Beach building located at 555 Washington Avenue, and the closing of financing with Mesa West Capital for the acquisition in Miami, Florida.

 Several matters related to BRP's affordable housing and commercial developments in the Greater New York area.